AV-Lip-Sync+: Leveraging AV-HuBERT to Exploit Multimodal Inconsistency for Deepfake Detection of Frontal Face Videos: Related Work

-Recently, deepfake technology has expanded from unimodal manipulation to multimodal manipulation (such as audio-visual manipulation).
-Unimodal deepfake video and spoofed audio detectors are insufficient to detect these audio-visual manipulations.
-To solve this problem, the multimedia forensics community has proposed several deep learning-based methods to capture unimodal or multimodal manipulations.
-Some multimodal methods exploit faces as visual features and mel-frequency cepstral coefficients (MFCCs) as acoustic features~\cite{chugh2020not} or detect forged videos based on facial and speech emotions~\cite{mittal2020emotions}.
-To capture the intrinsic synchronization between visual and acoustic modalities, Facebook AI \cite{zhou2021joint} proposed a novel and general CNN-based method to jointly learn audio and video features.
+Few studies have addressed this problem through multimodal methods that exploit faces as visual features and mel-frequency cepstral coefficients (MFCCs) as acoustic features~\cite{chugh2020not}, or detect forged videos based on facial and speech emotions~\cite{mittal2020emotions}.
+To capture the intrinsic synchronization between visual and acoustic modalities, Facebook AI \cite{zhou2021joint} built a sync-stream by connecting video and audio network feature representations through intra-attention (self-attention) and inter-attention mechanisms within and across the video and audio modalities.
+In~\cite{shahzad2022lip}, speech-lip synchronization features based on the difference between the extracted lip sequence and the synthetic lip sequence are used to detect audio-visual deepfakes.
+This model requires the wav2lip~\cite{hegde2021visual} module to generate lip sequences from audio, which increases model complexity, training, and inference time.
 AVFakeNet audio-visual forgery detection method~\cite{ilyas2023avfakenet} uses Swin Transformer as the feature extraction module.
-Instead of learning audio-visual artifacts, Cozzolino et al. \cite{cozzolino2023audio} used contrastive learning to learn discriminative audio-visual identity features.
-Localized Audio Visual DeepFake (LAV-DF) \cite{cai2022you} introduces a content-driven deepfake detector for learning temporal forgery localization.
 In~\cite{hashmi2022multimodal}, a multimodal deepfake detector based on ensemble learning is introduced to leverage multiple learners and make decisions based on hard voting.
-The main disadvantage of ensemble learning is its time-consuming process due to involving training multiple models.
-In~\cite{shahzad2022lip}, lip synchronization features based on the difference between the extracted lip sequence and the synthetic lip sequence are used to detect audio-visual deepfakes.
-This model requires the wav2lip module to generate lip sequences from audio, which increases model complexity, training, and inference time.
+In its subsequent extended model in~\cite{hashmi2023avtenet}, three separate models, namely audio network, video network, and audio-visual network, are all built on pre-trained transformer-based foundation models.
+The main disadvantage of ensemble learning is its time-consuming process due to the involvement of multiple training models.

 The field of multimodal forgery detection is still less explored, and further research is needed to determine how to effectively use audio-visual information to detect forgery in any modality of multimedia content.